×

 If you’re not using built-in tracking, you might wonder how to track your progress.
 We’ll get into all of that here.

-Decide what aspects of your language program you want to track.
+Decide what aspects you want to track

 Do you want to monitor vocabulary acquisition, reading proficiency, writing skills or conversational skills?
 If your goal is fluency, they should all be part of your program, so it makes sense to watch each of them if you can.

-Assess where you are in your language learning.
+Assess where you are in your language learning

 If you know your proficiency level, you’ll be able to determine where you want to go and set goals accordingly.